Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Keep smiling, because life is a beautiful thing and there's so much to smile about."
+> "The moment you stop to think about whether you love someone, you've already stopped loving that person forever."
-> — **Marilyn Monroe**
+> — **Carlos Ruiz Zafon**

 ---

-_Last updated: 17 December 2025 ⏳_
+_Last updated: 18 December 2025 ⏳_